-Over a five year period the Group's total return to shareholders has remained above that generated by the AIM All Share index.
-Total returns from the Company in the year have fallen as a result of a reduction in our share price, despite increased profitability.
-The Group has also increased dividend payments to shareholders during the year.
+Over a five year period the Group's total return to shareholders has been below that generated by the AIM All Share index.
+Total returns from the Company in the year have decreased as a result of a fall in our share price.
+The Group has increased dividend payments to shareholders during the year.

-Our overall five year return has fallen to an average compound rate of 1.9% (AIM: -3.4%).
-Over the five year period total shareholder return from the Group has been 10%, whilst that achieved by the AIM index as a whole was -15.9%.
-In the year to 31 December 2022, the overall return from the Group was -32%, (AIM: -30.7%).
+Our overall five-year return has risen to an average compound rate of -9.57% (AIM: -4.24%).
+Over the five year period total shareholder return from the Group has been -39.52% whilst that achieved by the AIM index as a whole was -19.48%.
+In the year to 31 December 2023 the overall return from the Group was -27.59%, (AIM: -3.95%).